pikachu28/ObjectDetection/README.md

 ## On night vision:

 YoloV4 perform 10% better as it is detecting car as toyoto or mercedes, changing class name to car will help.

+## YoloV4

+car_brand_classifier_yolov4.py is used for testing

+classifier.py is used for classify between different car brand.